-What if you discovered that all you ever wanted were the things you left behind?
+What if all you ever wanted were the things you left behind?

 CHRISTIAN Kelly cried at funerals.
 For a man who never wept it had been an appalling discovery.
 He figured the combination of somber hymns, gentle sobbing and church rituals struck some sentimental Irish chord and caused him to blubber like a baby.
 He solved the problem by never attending them, which solidified his reputation as a hardened sinner.
 So it was a testament to his affection for Muriel Medina Rose that he came back to the New Zealand hometown he loathed, wearing the darkest pair of shades he could find, and stole into the last pew midway through a stirring rendition of When The Saints Go Marching In.

 Kezia Rose appreciated the irony.
 Knew her grandmother would have too.
 Still, it started a fit of giggles she fought to control – hysteria wasn’t far away.
 It didn’t help that she stood in full view of the congregation, shaky hands clasped, waiting to do her reading.